react-toolbox/react-toolbox/README.md

 npm start
 ```

-Local documentation will be available at http://localhost:8081/
+Local documentation will then be available at `http://localhost:8081/`.

 ## License

 This project is licensed under the terms of the [MIT license](https://github.com/react-toolbox/react-toolbox/blob/master/LICENSE).